 development & alumni relations

 Learn strategies to expand your school’s advancement initiatives while building long-term relationships with alumni and donors.
-This cohort focuses on creating sustainable fundraising plans, implementing alumni engagement programs, and integrating best practices in constituent care.
+This track focuses on creating sustainable fundraising plans, implementing alumni engagement programs, and integrating best practices in constituent care.
 You’ll receive tools to strengthen your advancement efforts and connect with your community.
-Begin mapping your advancement success—register today!

 Please Note: Sessions for BPI 2025 are still being finalized.
 The sessions listed below are examples from 2024 and may be subject to change, but they provide a preview of the types of learning experiences you can expect.